Last updated on October 15th, 2021 at 06:05 pm

 If you think the service may help you, start by clicking “Get Started” on the site.
 You’ll answer a short questionnaire about your mental health symptoms.
 Then, you have a video visit with your prescribing provider, who will assess you and come up with an Rx treatment plan if needed.
 After that, you meet a care counselor who provides you with ongoing mental health support.
 Then, you’ll follow a monthly care plan.

 You have the option to get assessed first, and then if you qualify, decide if you want to go ahead and order anxiety treatment.

 How much does anxiety treatment cost via Cerebral?

 Cerebral introductory price is $45 for the first month, then it’s $99 per month after that.
 There is always the possibility that they’ll run further discounts — click here to see if they have one now.
 The site FAQs mention that the service is meant for long-term treatment.
 After the introductory $45 per month price, you would pay $99 a month for the ongoing service.

 It’s FSA/HSA eligible, so you could pay the subscription fee with those health funds.
 Otherwise, you may be able to use your health insurance plan depending on coverage.
 The service will not count as an in-network provider, but the company can provide an invoice for you to submit to your insurance company and see if you are reimbursed or it counts toward your deductible.
 So it shouldn’t be too hard to use your insurance or FSA/HSA to get mental health care from Cerebral.

 How does Cerebral compare to other online telehealth services?

 Cerebral Isn’t meant for everybody, and some people will benefit more from other services.
 The company states that it’s only for people aged 18 and over who live within states where the company operates.
 Currently, providers are only licensed for: California, Florida, Georgia, Illinois, Maryland, Michigan, New York, Ohio, Pennsylvania, and Texas, but they plan to expand rapidly.
-Currently, if you’re under 18 or live in a different state, you’d need to research other options (perhaps Lemonaid?) or wait unitl Cerebral is live in your state.
+Currently, if you’re under 18 or live in a different state, you’d need to research other options, or wait until Cerebral is live in your state.